yuuwang0204/Guo-Lab-Official/index.md

 ---
 ---

-# yuuwang0204's Website
+# Guo Lab

-An engaging 1-3 sentence description of your lab.
+This is the lab of professor Qiushi Guo at CUNY ASRC

 {% include section.html %}